mulesoft/data-weave-io/http-netty-module/README.md

 # HTTP Netty module
+A `DataWeave HTTP module` that allows:
-An `HTTP module` library that allows easy execution of HTTP requests and asynchronously processes HTTP responses.
+- easy execution of HTTP requests and asynchronously processes HTTP responses.
+- easy declaration and usage of an HTTP Server.

 This library is built on top of [AsyncHttpClient (AHC)](https://github.com/AsyncHttpClient/async-http-client) which is based on [Netty](https://github.com/netty/netty).